John Murphy (footballer, born 1886)

-John Murphy (born 1886) was an Irish professional footballer who played as an inside forward.
+John Murphy (born 1886; date of death unknown) was an Irish professional footballer who played as an inside forward.
 He earned three caps for Ireland in 1910.

 Career

 Murphy joined Bradford City from Shelbourne in May 1909.
 He made 6 league appearances for the club.
 He left the club in August 1912 to join Luton Town.
 Murphy made 11 appearances and scored 2 goals during his time at Luton, all of these coming in the league during the 1912–13 season.
 He later played for Shamrock Rovers.